vercel/next.js/examples/with-typescript-eslint-jest/README.md

 ### Notes

+#### NodeJS Version

+This package has an .nvmrc version pinning NodeJS to 12.14.1.
+Feel free to remove or change it.

 #### Setup

-After bootstrapping your next.js app, there are several steps to enable Husky (for pre-commit and push linting) and Eslint's Prettier config which cause conflicts with the next.js monorepo.
+After bootstrapping your next.js app, there are several steps to enable Husky (for pre-commit and push linting) and Eslint's Prettier config.
+These steps must be performed manually due to conflicts with the linting and CI configuration of the next.js monorepo.

-Eslint + Prettier:
+**Eslint + Prettier**

 1. Install `eslint-config-prettier`: `yarn add -D eslint-config-prettier`
 2. Uncomment the `"prettier"` value from the `extends` key in `.eslintrc.json`

-Husky:

-1. Install `husky` and `lint-staged`: `yarn add -D husky lint-staged`
+**Husky**
-2. Add the following values to your `package.json` (or tweak your own):
+Opt into husky commit hooks by adding the following values to your `package.json` (or tweak your own, or remove `husky` and `lint-staged` from your project `devDependencies`):

 ```json
   "husky": {